Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 a cloud platform;

-a networking protocol by itself;

-a replacement for every existing ABI;

 a replacement for C;

+a replacement for Rust;

 a replacement for WebAssembly;

-a replacement for existing serialization systems.
+a replacement for existing serialization systems;

+a replacement for every existing ABI;

+a mandatory networking protocol;

+a mandatory distributed-computing platform.

 ULABI may interoperate with these technologies.